Support

 As LIFO is the opposite of FIFO, it typically results in higher recorded COGS and lower recorded ending inventory value, making recorded profits seem smaller.
 This can be of tax benefit to some organisations, offering tax relief and providing cash flow benefits as a result.
 However, it may not look as good to investors.

-Other cost accounting methods
+Other inventory valuation methods

 FIFO and LIFO aren’t your only options when it comes to inventory accounting.